APS Bridge Program

 Students in the Bridge Program have gone on to vital and meaningful careers in academia and industry.

-You can support underrepresented students in physics by becoming a Bridge Program member and advancing best practices for inclusion and diversity and then by becoming a Bridge Program partner, demonstrating a commitment to diversity and inclusion, and potentially accepting Bridge students to your graduate program.
+You can support physics students by becoming a Bridge Program member and advancing best practices for creating welcoming environments.
+Then, you can become a Bridge Program partner, broadening physics participation and potentially accepting Bridge students into your graduate program.

 Member institutions

-Bridge Program member institutions make up a network that shares innovative practices, learns from leaders, and promotes diversity in physics.
+Bridge Program member institutions make up a network that shares innovative practices, learns from leaders, and promotes physics for all.
+Our goal is to ensure that everyone who wants to pursue physics can find their place in the community.

 Bridge Program membership is your first step to becoming a partner institution and accepting Bridge Program students.